 This false reporting by T-Mobile and Sprint is a crude way to trick spammers into thinking they are being successful and to limit their ability to game the system.
 However, this is bad as we can’t accurately report the message status.
 You may think someone received a message as it shows as ‘delivered’ when, in fact, it wasn’t.

-Current Recommendation (when sending 1 on 1 text messages that include links)
+Inside the US solution (when sending 1 on 1 text messages that include links)

 We have employed a number of workarounds in our system to help avoid the issues we are seeing.